 About depression in children

-It’s common for children to feel down, be cranky or think negatively – this is part of healthy development and learning to manage emotions.
+It’s common for children to feel sad or irritable or think negatively – this is part of healthy development and learning to manage emotions.
 But childhood depression is more than just feeling sad, blue or low.

-Depression in children is a mental health problem that affects children’s thinking, mood and behaviour.
-Children experiencing depression often feel negative about themselves, their situation and their future.
+Depression in children is a mental health condition that affects children’s thinking, mood and behaviour.
+Children experiencing depression often feel negative about themselves and the future.

 If your child has depression, it can be hard for your child to learn, make friends and make the most of daily life.
-If depression goes on for a long time without treatment, children can fall behind at school, lose confidence in themselves and become more withdrawn.
+If depression goes on for a long time without treatment, children can fall behind at school, lose confidence in themselves and develop other mental health problems.

 If you notice any of the following signs in your child, and these signs last longer than about 2 weeks, your child might have depression.